 Sports and Mental Health

-A former Yale Varsity Football Letterman and All-Ivy award winner, Dr. Collins now combines both his experience as a collegiate athlete and as a mental health professional in the arena of sports psychiatry.
-In addition to his training at Stanford, Dr. Collins oversees the social media presence and hosts the official podcast for the International Society for Sports Psychiatry.
+A former Yale Varsity Football Letterman and All-Ivy award winner, Dr. Collins now combines both his experience as a collegiate athlete and as a mental health professional in the arena of sports psychiatry and the intersection of mental wellness and performance.

 T1D Advocacy